-DENSO believes that its most important challenge for ensuring continued growth as a truly global corporation lies in providing an environment where a diverse group of employees can work energetically in an organizational culture that transcends individual attributes such as gender, age and nationality.
-DENSO continues to strive to meet this challenge.
+DENSO believes that its most important challenge for ensuring continued growth as a truly global corporation lies in providing an environment where a diverse group of employees can work energetically in an organizational culture

 (2) Overview of initiatives

 We are working to compensate for Japan's shrinking labor force due to the declining birthrate by working to facilitate contributions by female employees, senior employees, persons with disabilities and foreign employees.
 These initiatives are based on our recognition of the importance of achieving sustained growth for our organization by respecting differences and by strengthening our ability to deal flexibly with change.
 We have established an organization exclusively for promoting diversity within the Human Resources Department in January 2007 to promote enhancements to our systems and change internal awareness of these issues.
 Additionally, companies in North America are offering educational programs designed to encourage an understanding of diversity.
 Furthermore, we are implementing policies designed to promote the development and promotion of local employees at Group companies outside Japan.